meetmakwana19/express-to-do-app/ReadME.md

    * `express.Router()` to make and channelize routes
    * GET, POST method --> Writing all HTTP Methods in routes now.
    * Exported the method

+reduce(acccumulator, current)

+using filter to filter out the delete objs